eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-supplier.md

 ### Consume IdBasedComment for base journey

 ```
-Feature: Customer: Consume IdBasedComment
+Feature: Supplier: Consume IdBasedComment

 Scenario Outline: Consume IdBasedComment for base journey
   Given I receive a <FileTransfer> containing <IdBasedComment> as payload
   When I try to consume <IdBasedComment>
-  Then I should be able to consume it and send my supplier a http 200 status message
+  Then I should be able to consume it and send my customer a http 200 status message

 Examples:
 | FileTransfer | IdBasedComment    |